 At least some former LRA fighters, including some senior commanders, have been integrated into the Ugandan military and are actively deployed in the counter-LRA effort, without any investigation into crimes they may have committed during their time in the LRA.

-There are no pending charges by the ICC or any domestic jurisdiction against Ongwen or other LRA leaders for alleged crimes outside of Uganda.
-The ICC prosecutor should consider adding charges related to serious crimes committed in those countries where the ICC has jurisdiction, such as the Democratic Republic of Congo.
-These cases could also be pursued by domestic authorities in the countries where the alleged crimes occurred.
-More discussion of these issues is available at: https://www.hrw.org/sites/default/files/reports/drc0310webwcover_0.pdf.
+No charges are pending by the ICC or any domestic jurisdiction against Ongwen or other LRA leaders for alleged crimes outside of Uganda.
+The ICC prosecutor should consider adding charges related to serious crimes in other countries where the ICC has jurisdiction, such as the Democratic Republic of Congo.
+Domestic authorities could also pursue these cases in the countries where the alleged crimes occurred.
+More discussion of these issues is available at: http://www.hrw.org/sites/default/files/reports/drc0310webwcover_0.pdf.

 Uganda is a state party to the ICC’s Rome Statute and was the first country to request an ICC investigation.
 The ICC has worked in Uganda for many years, carrying out investigations and holding outreach meetings with victims’ groups.

 Since 2009, when the ICC issued an arrest warrant for President Omar al-Bashir of Sudan for crimes in Darfur, the court has faced hostility from some African leaders.
 This backlash increased in 2013 when Uhuru Kenyatta and William Ruto, both accused by the ICC of crimes committed during Kenya’s 2007-2008 post-election violence, were elected president and deputy president of Kenya.
 The case against Kenyatta was dropped in December 2014 and the case against Ruto was dropped in April 2016.